Microsoft Defender ATP data storage and privacy

 Can Microsoft help us maintain regulatory compliance?

 Microsoft provides customers with detailed information about Microsoft's security and compliance programs, including audit reports and compliance packages, to help customers assess Microsoft Defender ATP services against their own legal and regulatory requirements.
-Microsoft Defender ATP is ISO 27001 certified and has a roadmap for obtaining national, regional and industry-specific certifications.
+Microsoft Defender ATP has achieved a number of certifications including ISO, SOC, FedRAMP High, and PCI and continues to pursue additional national, regional and industry-specific certifications.

 By providing customers with compliant, independently-verified services, Microsoft makes it easier for customers to achieve compliance for the infrastructure and applications they run.

-For more information on the Microsoft Defender ATP ISO certification reports, see Microsoft Trust Center.
+For more information on the Microsoft Defender ATP certification reports, see Microsoft Trust Center.